neuromore/studio/README.md

 *Notes:*

-* Replace 'linux' in 'Makefile.linux' by 'windows' to build on Windows instead of Linux
+* Replace 'linux' in 'Makefile.linux' by 'windows' or 'osx' to build on Windows or OSX
 * Replace 'x64' by 'x86' to build the 32 Bit version instead of 64 Bit
 * Replace '4' in '-j 4' by the number of cores you want to use for compilation
 * Building the dependencies is only required once (or when they change, which doesn't occur often)